-The UK journalists killed covering conflicts of the 21st century
+The UK journalists killed doing their jobs since 2000

 Freelance journalist McKee was shot while reporting on rioting in Derry.
 The New IRA has since admitted to being behind the killing.
 McKee had tweeted from the scene and spoken to journalist colleagues just minutes before she was shot.

-1 thought on “The UK journalists killed covering conflicts of the 21st century”
+3 thoughts on “The UK journalists killed doing their jobs since 2000”

+Thanks for sharing.
+I found a lot of interesting information here.
+A really good post, very thankful and hopeful that you will write many more posts like this one.

+Hi there, I found your blog via Google while searching for such kinda informative post and your post looks very interesting for me.